Compare Azure Data Factory V1 and V2

 true and another set of activities when the condition evaluates to

 false.
-For an example of branching activities, see Branching and chaining activities tutorial.
+For examples of branching activities, see the Branching and chaining activities tutorial.

 You can define parameters at the pipeline level and pass arguments while you're invoking the pipeline on-demand or from a trigger.
 Activities can consume the arguments that are passed to the pipeline.
 For more information, see Pipelines and triggers.

 Activity outputs including state can be consumed by a subsequent activity in the pipeline.
 For example, in the JSON definition of an activity, you can access the output of the previous activity by using the following syntax:

 @activity('NameofPreviousActivity').output.value.
 By using this feature, you can build workflows where values can pass through activities.